 It should be noted that if someone tests positive with an antibody test, the result should always be confirmed using a Western blot test to rule out the possibility of a false-positive result.

 Tests that directly detect HIV

 There are a number of technologies that detect HIV itself.
 However, at this time, these tests are not offered uniformly throughout Canada or within provinces and territories.
 It is important to do some research and find out which testing services are available for your clients to help ensure effective messaging for someone who thinks they have recently been exposed to HIV.

-The two most commonly used tests that detect HIV directly are the p24 antigen test and the HIV nucleic acid amplification test (NAT).
+The two most commonly used tests that detect HIV directly are the p24 antigen test and the HIV nucleic acid amplification test (NAAT).